-It is significant to note that the early therapists used to prefer the whole unit to be present in all the sessions.
-Still, most therapists of today, particularly the younger and more open-minded ones, don’t typically work that way.
-Initially, they would see the parents, along with the child, only during the first session.
+It is significant to note that the early counselors used to prefer the whole unit to be present in all the sessions.
+Still, most counselors of today, particularly the younger and more open-minded ones, don’t typically work that way.
+Initially, they would see the parents, along with the child, only during the first session in family therapy.
 After that, the parents are asked to go together without their child.
-Often, the therapist works with the parents more than they do with the child, and after the first session, they sometimes don’t see the child anymore.
-As for teens, the therapist might see them with their parents initially, then the parents alone, and then the teen alone or with a sibling for the weekly sessions.
+Often, the professional works with the parents more than they do with the child, and after the first session, they sometimes don’t see the child anymore.
+As for teens, the counseling expert might see them with their parents initially, then the parents alone, and then the teen alone or with a sibling for the weekly sessions.

-Remember That Sessions Are Effective In Utilizing The Connection And Bond In The Family
+Remember That Sessions Are Effective In Utilizing Connection And Bond